What Powers Does the Coroner Have?

 Autopsies and exhumation

-The assistant coroner has the power to order an autopsy or an exhumation to be performed on the deceased where the death is within the coroner’s jurisdiction.
-If the family of the deceased (or any other person) object to this, they can apply to the Supreme Court of NSW to have the decision overturned.
+The Coroner has the power to order or authorise that an autopsy or an exhumation be performed on a deceased where the death is within the Coroner’s jurisdiction.
+If the family of the deceased (or any other person) object to this, they can apply to the Supreme Court in whichever jurisdiction applies to have the decision overturned.

-If you would like free advice about the powers of the Coroner, please contact Armstrong Legal.
+If you would like free advice about the powers of the Coroner or in any other legal matter, please contact Armstrong Legal.